ostdotcom/website-docupony/kit/docs/economy_setup/stake_and_mint.md

 ---
 id: stake_and_mint
-title: Stake and Mint
+title: Stake And Mint
-sidebar_label: Stake and Mint
+sidebar_label: Stake And Mint
 ---

 ## This is stake and mint